libktx/ktx/assets/README.md

 injects assets into annotated fields thanks to reflection.
 - [Kiwi](https://github.com/czyzby/gdx-lml/tree/master/kiwi) library has some utilities for assets handling, like graceful `Disposable` destruction methods and LibGDX collections implementing `Disposable` interface.
-It is aimed at Java applications, though - **KTX** syntax feels more natural when using Kotlin.
+It is aimed at Java applications though - **KTX** syntax should feel more natural when using Kotlin.